pupil-labs/pupil-docs/neon/neon-player/index.md

 <download-links
   src="https://api.github.com/repos/pupil-labs/neon-player/releases/latest"
   text="Download Neon Player"
-  icon="./../public/neon-player.svg"
+  icon="/neon-player.svg"
 />

+## Why Neon Player?
+There could be times when using Pupil Cloud is not an option (e.g. no internet conection), but you would like to still be able to visualize, explore and export your data in an easy way.
+Hence, **Neon Player**!

-## Load a recording
+## Load a Recording
-To open a Neon recording in Neon Player, you first need to download it to your computer.
-You can either pull a recording directly [off of the Neon Companion Device](/data-collection/transfer-recordings-via-usb/), or download it from the [Pupil Cloud](/pupil-cloud/).
-When downloading from Pupil Cloud, make sure to download the "Native Recording Data" format and not the "Time Series + Video" format.
+To load a recording into Neon Player, you first need to download or export it to your computer.
+This can be done in two ways:

-Note, that this format will only become available after enabling it in your workspace settings.
+1. Directly transferring it from the Neon Companion Device.
+For detailed instructions on this method, refer to our [guide](/data-collection/transfer-recordings-via-usb/).
+2. Downloading it from the [Pupil Cloud](/pupil-cloud/).
+To do this, right-click on a recording in Pupil Cloud, select **Download**, and ensure you choose the **"Native Recording Data"** format.
+This option is distinct from the **"Time Series + Video"** format and becomes available only after activation in your workspace settings.

-Drag the recording folder directly onto the app icon **or** launch the application and drag + drop the recording folder into the Neon Player window.
+Once you have the recording, simply drag the recording folder onto the Neon Player app icon, or open Neon Player and drag-and-drop the folder into the application window.

 ![Drag and drop recording folder](./pp-start.jpg)

-::: warning
+::: info

-Recordings extracted from the phone do not contain yet [eye state](../data-collection/data-streams/#_3d-eye-states) or [pupillometry](../data-collection/data-streams/#pupil-diameters) and the sampling rate would be the one chosen at the time of recording.
+Recordings extracted from the phone do not contain [eye state](../data-collection/data-streams/#_3d-eye-states) or [pupillometry](../data-collection/data-streams/#pupil-diameters) yet and the sampling rate matches be the one chosen at the time of recording.

-Recordings downloaded from [Pupil Cloud](./../pupil-cloud/) would be at 200Hz and contain pupil size and eye state.
+Recordings downloaded from [Pupil Cloud](./../pupil-cloud/) would be at 200Hz.
 :::

 ## Neon Player Window

 ![Neon Player Callout](./pp-callout.jpg)

 1. **Graphs**: This area contains performance graphs.
-The graphs display `CPU` and `FPS`.
-TODO: is FPS actually correct?
+The graphs display `CPU` and `FPS` (Video playback speed).
 1. **Hot keys**: This area contains clickable buttons for plugins.
 1. **Timeline Events**: Plugins can add temporal events to this expandable panel.
 1. **Timeline**: Control the playback of the video with the play/pause button (or spacebar on your keyboard).
 Drag the playhead (vertical line) to the desired point in time.